Urban Moonlight: A New Genre in 19th Century European Painting

 In this painting, the stoning of the saint is just a minor event inserted on the bottom of the canvas.
 In fact, it serves just as a pretext for Breenbergh to elevate the landscape painting to a level of biblical painting, which was way higher in the hierarchy of genres.
 Breenbergh specialized in landscapes, especially Italianate landscapes, which in the Netherlands were gaining popularity in the first half of the 17th century.

-With his two brothers, his brother-in-law and his son, Domenico ran a workshop through which passed many apprentices, including such personalities as Michelangelo.
-The last asserted date for Domencio’s late works is 1491, but he worked until his death in 1494 from something like pestilential fever.
+With his two brothers, his brother-in-law and his son, Ghirlandaio ran a workshop through which passed many apprentices, including such personalities as Michelangelo.
+The last asserted date for Ghirlandaio’s late works is 1491, but he worked until his death in 1494 from something like pestilential fever.
 Notice that in this painting St Stephen’s hat is hovering above his head to show everyone the wounds.

 Enjoy the Boxing Day with St. Stephen!